tgve/tgver/README.md

 ## Example

-This is a Markdown (GitHub) document, if it is rendered to a HTML output, then using `knitr::include_url` we should see the TGVE embeded (see the live examples in the vignette).
+This is a Markdown (GitHub) document generatd using an Rmarkdown (Rmd) document, if the Rmd is rendered to a HTML output, then using `knitr::include_url` we should see the TGVE embeded (see the live examples in the vignette).

 ``` r
 # start a tgve instance before embedding it